Chapter 28. Employees

 During initialization, employee groups are copied from the Prism POA to the new server.
 The default Administrator group is overwritten during initialization.
 You can add or remove employees from groups or change the group permissions by editing the group record.

 Prism tracks the subsidiary and store to which each employee is assigned.
 It is important to assign employees to the correct subsidiary and store.
 Specifically, employees can only create documents for stores to which the employee is assigned.
 To edit an employee's subsidiary and store assignments, navigate to the Employee record > Stores tab.

 You can define password policies for things like strong passwords, password history and other options in the Admin Console.

-When a user launches the Prism Proxy to log in to RP Prism, the user must enter the login name and password entered in the employee record in Retail Pro 9.
+When a user launches the Prism Proxy to log in to RP Prism, the user must enter the login name and password entered in the employee record.
 Store assignments are enforced.
 This means that users (including the sysadmin user) can only create transactions for stores assigned to the employee.

 There are two key areas for employee preferences:

 The following table has information about the General settings.
 See the Password Policy section for information about the Policy preferences.

 |Require User to Select Associate||If the "Require user to select an associate on new transactions" check box is selected, users must make a selection in the Associate field when creating a new transaction.
 If the user tries to tender/update the transaction without selecting an Associate, an error message is displayed.|

 |Use Simple Time Clock||RP Prism includes a built-in time clock feature that enables easy check in at start of shift and easy check out at end of shift as well as the ability for managers to create or edit check in/out records that are missing or need correction.
 The time clock comes in two versions: